Lewis-Matt/codeup-web-exercises/README.md

 - jQuery mouse & key events
 - jQuery + Bootstrap: .addClass() .removeClass()
 - function for logging keypress and comparing against array of key-codes
+- key vs keyCode: actual key as a string (e.g. 'a') vs the numeric code (65) for the key